Kopano Matlwa: Career

-Matlwa was nine or 10 years old in 1994 when Nelson Mandela was elected president of South Africa, and she told NPR that she remembers it as an "exciting time": "We were the 'Rainbow Nation,' and kind of the 'golden children' of Africa."
+Matlwa was nine or ten years old in 1994 when Nelson Mandela was elected president of South Africa, and she told NPR that she remembers it as an "exciting time".
+"We were the 'Rainbow Nation,' and kind of the 'golden children' of Africa."
 As she grew up, however, Matlwa says that the sense of hope and newness fell away to the reality of a corruptible government.
 She is also a Rhodes Scholar and physician, who wrote her first novel, Coconut, while completing her medical degree.
 Matlwa has been cited as the emerging voice of a new generation of South African writers, dealing with issues such as race, poverty and gender.
 Coconut has been noted for its exploration of women's appearance, including the political aspect of black women's hair.

 While still in medical school at the University of Cape Town, Matlwa co-founded the Waiting Room Education by Medical Students (WREM).
 This service educates patients and their families on common health conditions in the waiting rooms of mobile clinics.
-Her non-literary honours include: Young Physician Leader by the Interacademies Medial Panel in 2014, 2015 class of Tutu Fellows and Aspen Institute's New Voices in Global Health Fellow.
+Her non-literary honours include: Young Physician Leader by the Inter Academies Medial Panel in 2014, 2015 class of Tutu Fellows and Aspen Institute's New Voices in Global Health Fellow.
 Ona-Mtoto-Wako, an initiative to bring antenatal health care to pregnant women living in remote and rural parts of the developing world that she co-founded with her friend Chrystelle Wedi, won the 2015 Aspen Idea Award.

 Matlwa is the executive director of Grow Great, a campaign aimed at mobilizing South Africa towards achieving a stunting-free generation by 2030.
 Stunting is a medical condition where a child has impaired growth and development as a result of "poor nutrition, repeated infection, and inadequate psychosocial stimulation."
 Matlwa is also the founder of the Transitions Foundation, an organization that seeks to help South Africa's youth transition from hopelessness to personal fulfilment through education.

 Books

 Coconut

-Coconut is set in post-apartheid South Africa and is built around the concept of the 'coconut', which is a person "who is black but who speaks like a white person".
+Coconut is set in post-apartheid South Africa and is built around the concept of the "coconut", which is a person "who is black but who speaks like a white person".
 It delves into the complex society that was supposed to be free but "as new freedoms are born with difficulty, [they] often reveal fresh problems or create them."
 The novel is divided into two narratives: Fifi, who is a member of the black middle class, and Fiks, a poor black orphan.
 Both of these protagonists struggle with finding their identity in the new multiracial society; they experience the divide between various African ideals and global Western values of whiteness.